naina2005shri/apnacollege-demo/README.md

 # apnacollege-demo
-THis is my first repository
+This is my first repository and now we can add this repository in our file.
+\Author - Naina Shreevasatv